-Nokia Oyj (NOK), the Finnish mobile-phone maker trying to win back customers of Apple Inc. (AAPL)’s iPhone and devices using Google Inc. (GOOG)’s Android, unveiled a version of its flagship smartphone for China’s largest wireless carrier.
+Nokia Oyj (NOK:US), the Finnish mobile-phone maker trying to win back customers of Apple Inc. (AAPL:US)’s iPhone and devices using Google Inc. (GOOG:US)’s Android, unveiled a version of its flagship smartphone for China’s largest wireless carrier.

 Nokia, which has seen its smartphone market share plummet in the past five years, is depending on the success of the Lumia line to help it rebound from six consecutive quarters of losses.
 The deal with China Mobile, whose network standard has prevented it from carrying the iPhone, will widen the Hong Kong-listed carrier’s range of more expensive smartphones to battle for market share.